-The M.Sc.
-Cancer Biology benefits from the integration of modern digital platforms that enhance accessibility and flexibility in learning, notably Blackboard.
+The Biomedical Sciences B.Sc. programme benefits from the integration of modern digital platforms that enhance accessibility and flexibility in learning, notably Blackboard.

 Furthermore, the University provides extensive electronic academic materials, including access to over 120 databases and more than 100,000 journal titles, managed by the library.